 1. No Aneurysm found

 No aneurysm has been found.
 If your aorta is less than 3cm wide, the aorta is not enlarged.
 We will not invite you for screening again

 2. Small or medium aneurysm found

-If we find a small or medium aneurysm this means that the aorta is a little wider than normal.
-We invite men with a small aneurysm back for regular scans to check whether the aorta is getting bigger.
+If we find your aorta is between 3cm and 5.4 cm wide, you have an aneurysm.
+We will invite you back for regular scans to check if the aorta is getting bigger.

 3. Large aneurysm found

-If we find a large aneurysm this means that the aorta is much wider than normal.
+If your aorta is 5.5 cm wide or bigger, you have a large aneurysm.
 Only about 1 in 1000 men who are screened have a large aneurysm.
 We give men with a large aneurysm an appointment with a specialist team to have more scans and to talk about possible treatment, usually an operation.

 Men aged 65 and over are most at risk from abdominal aortic aneurysm (AAA).
 Invitations for screening are sent to men in the year they turn 65.